ashwikakatiyar/cf_ai_ashwikakatiyar/README.md

 An AI-powered incident postmortem generator built on Cloudflare's AI stack.

 Describe your incident in plain English.
-The assistant interviews you with targeted follow-up questions, extracts structured data in real time, then generates a polished postmortem report.
+The assistant interviews you with targeted follow-up questions, extracts structured data in real time, then generates a polished postmortem markdown document.

 ## Architecture